Bubobubobubobubo/sardine/README.md

 * **[WINDOWS ONLY]**: `uvloop` doesn't work on Windows.
 Fortunately, you can still run `Sardine` but don't expect the tempo/BPM to be accurate.
 You will have to drastically slow down the clock for it to work (~20bpm is a safe value)!
 This might be linked to a different implementation of `asyncio` on Windows.

 * **[LINUX/MACOS]**: `pip3 install` fails on `python-rtmidi build`.
 Its probably because the `libjack-dev` lib is missing.
 You can install it with `sudo apt-get install libjack-dev` on Debian based systems, with `brew` for MacOS, and with `pacman` for any other Arch-based system.

+## Configuration File

+Sardine will automatically create a configuration folder and configuration files the first time the library is imported:
+- `config.json`: Main configuration file.
+- `default_superdirt.scd`: Server configuration file.
+- `synths` folder.

+The location of this folder is assumed to be the best possible defaut depending on your OS:
+- **MacOS**: `Users/xxx/Library/Application\ Support/Sardine/`
+* **Linux**: `.config` folder.
+* **Windows**: `%appdata%/Sardine`

+(**May be incorrect**)

+The `config.json` file will allow you to fine-tune your Sardine experience by providing a default MIDI port, by choosing a default PPQN and BPM, etc...
+The `default_superdirt.scd` is your default `SuperDirt` configuration.
+You must edit it if you are willing to load more audio samples, change your audio outputs or add anything that you need on the SuperCollider side.

+The `synths` folder is a repository for your `SynthDefs` file.
+Each synthesizer should be saved in its own file and will be loaded automatically at boot-time.

 ## Usage